w3f/polkadot-wiki/docs/kusama-claims.md

 The hex encoded string that follows the sentence: "Pay KSMs to the Kusama account:" is the hex-encoded public key of your Kusama account, minus the `0x` prefix.
-To verify that the public key is correct you can use the `subkey` tool to inspect your address.
+To verify that the public key is correct you can use the Subkey tool to inspect your address.

 The next step is to go to the MyCrypto application and click on "Sign & Verify Message" tab.
 This will prompt you to select a method for unlocking your wallet.
 After unlocking your wallet, you will